kshxg03/application-2/README.md

+# Bislerium Front-end

-# Frontend project for the Bislerium Blog Web Application
+## Front-end project for the Bislerium Blog Web Application